Skip to main content

 CSI Backup

-Portworx Backup has deprecated the support for cloud native drivers from version 2.7.0 and above to streamline the backup creation process involving multiple drivers.
-Portworx Backup internally uses either CSI driver or KDMP driver or both to create backups and offers more flexibility to the users in backup creation process.
+Portworx Backup deprecated support for cloud-native drivers in version 2.7.0 and later to streamline the backup creation process involving multiple drivers.
+Portworx Backup internally uses either the CSI driver, the KDMP driver, or both to create backups and offers users more flexibility in the backup creation process.

 Using Portworx Backup, you can offload CSI snapshots to any object store (S3 and others) or NFS-based backup locations.
 CSI snapshots are crash-consistent by default.
 To achieve application-consistent snapshots, configure pre-exec and post-exec rules to pause the application before the backup and resume normal operations afterward.
 This helps to:

-• Keep copies of your backup data on multiple storage locations
+• Keep copies of your backup data in multiple storage locations

 • Recover data from an off-site copy in the event of a storage failure